GatorGauge/GatorGauge/README.md

 # GatorGauge

-Downloads and analyzes the information in student repositories.
+A tool for Professors to use to download and analyze the information in student repositories.
+This tool can be used to allow students to find when their peers had issues or triumphs within projects.

 ## Config.ini